Simokid/Home-Lab-Office-365-Admin-Center/README.md

 <br />
 <br />

+Let's also manage automatic replies by selecting the Others tab and then selecting Manage automatic replies.
+Enable Automatic replies, and we can enter an automatic reply message in the message box.

 29.
 <p align="center">
 <img src="https://i.imgur.com/bpaSRc3.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />

 30.
 <p align="center">